 This exercise consists of alternately contracting and relaxing the muscles of the pelvic floor.

-Most patients are able to start by holding the contraction for 1-3 seconds before relaxing again.
+Most patients can start by holding the contraction for 1-3 seconds before relaxing again.

 It is important to perform these properly and breathe through the contractions for maximum effectiveness.